flurdy/doubledragon/README.md

   * Wait until _Flux_ has removed them from the cluster.
   * Uncomment and add them back in.
   * Note this may change the external IP assigned to the cluster's load balancer.

+### 4 Remove and add

+* Fixed typos, and nothing changes?

+  Sometimes some resources gets added with a typo, but you fixed it and pushed the change to the repo, yet _Flux_ or _Kubernetes_ do not pick up the change?

+  Most of the time _Flux_ and _Kubernetes_ notices and changes the resources.
+But sometimes not.

+* Force the change.

+  Simply remove the resource, push to git, let the system catch up, add it back with the typo corrected, and the change gets picked up

+  Most of the time the _"removal"_ can be done by commenting out the reference to it in a `kustomization.yaml` file.
+  Instead of actual removing actual _deployment_ etc git files and history.

 ## Add another cluster